-The following regulations distinguish between factors or circumstances which were known to the student in advance of taking an assessment and which affect his or her ability to attend an examination or submit work by the published deadline (Appendix I - Regulations for validated awards of The Open University for institutions offering dual awards), and those which have not impaired the student's ability to attend for examination or meet a deadline for the submission of work but which may have affected his or her performance (Appendix I - Regulations for validated awards of The Open University for institutions offering dual awards).
+The following regulations distinguish between factors or circumstances which were known to the student in advance of taking an assessment and which affect his or her ability to attend an examination or submit work by the published deadline (Appendix I - Regulations for validated awards of The Open University for institutions offering dual awards), and those which have not impaired the student's ability to attend for examination or meet a deadline for the submission of work but which may have affected his or her performance (Appendix I - Regulations for validated awards of The Open University for institutions offering dual awards of The Open University for institutions offering dual awards of The Open University for institutions offering dual awards).
 In all cases, it is the responsibility of the student to ensure the timely disclosure of any factors or circumstances which may affect the assessment of his or her learning and responsibility for the consideration of these factors and circumstances will lie with the Committee of Academic Standards and Policies.